addzey/addzey.dev/content/rhcsa.md

 description = "My study notes for RHCSA certification"
 +++

-# I'll be updating this as I go through RHCSA study!
+# I'll be updating this as I go through practice tasks before my RHCSA exam!

 ## Understand and use essential tools